jhwhenry/cpd/cpd_upgrade_513_531.md

 ${OC_LOGIN}
 ```

-4.Apply the cluster-scoped resources for the scheduling service from the cluster_scoped_resources.yaml file:
+4.Apply the cluster-scoped resources for the Scheduling service from the cluster_scoped_resources.yaml file:
 ```
 oc apply -f cluster_scoped_resources.yaml \
 --server-side \
 --force-conflicts
 ```

-### 2.2.2 Creating image pull secrets for the scheduling service
+### 2.2.2 Creating image pull secrets for the Scheduling service
 1.Create a file named dockerconfig.json based on where your cluster pulls images from:

 ```